simon-ritchie/apysc/docs_src/source/index.md

 ## Child-related interfaces

-The parent class, such as the `Sprite` or `Stage` have the following interfaces:
+The parent class, such as the `Sprite` or `Stage`, has the following interfaces:

 ### Table of contents